CoderSales/MSc-Y1S1-Week-6-Assignments-due/README.md

 - Agile - Thursday

 2. Philosophy of Research
-- Poster Presentation - Friday (However, Open Day on Friday (so not sure if just submit that day ?) )
+- Poster Presentation - Week 6 (However, Open Day on Friday (and Thrusday) (so not sure when exactly to submit and when to do live defense of research ?) )

 3. Initial Programming (Java)
 - In class Assessment - Tuesday (Tomorrow)